MechanicalRock/aws-cfnresponse-checker/README.md

 # aws-cfnresponse-checker

+AWS announced [breaking changes to the Python SDK](https://aws.amazon.com/blogs/compute/upcoming-changes-to-the-python-sdk-in-aws-lambda/) that may require action before March 31 2021.

-Checks aws accounts for custom cloud formation resources that need updating.
+`aws-cfnresponse-checker` is a command line tool to check AWS accounts for custom cloud formation resources that need updating.

+There are two modes:
+ * Using [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) and temporary credentials: intended for [multi account](https://aws.amazon.com/blogs/industries/defining-an-aws-multi-account-strategy-for-telecommunications-companies/) environments
+ * Using [environment credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html): intended for single accounts or testing purposes.

 Run these scripts from an environment with the correct permissions to assume the account's role and perform read only operations on Cloudformation.

 Prints the stack id for every stack identified as an issue.

-## Usage
+## Setup

-### Prerequisites

 Ensure that boto3 installed in a python3 environment